FloEFD Thermal Simulation for LED and Lighting

 - Definition of radiation spectrum and setting intensity of radiation can now be dependent on the angle.
 With that data defined, FloEFD now automatically applies the calculated radiant flux on top of the LED.

-- Easy ray visualization helps finding sources for radiation hot spots on other parts of the luminaire.
+- Easy ray visualization helps to find sources for radiation hot spots on other parts of the luminaire.

-- A water absorption model enables the simulation of absorption of water into the plastic housing of the luminaire and later release of it under the right environmental conditions.
+- A water absorption model enables the simulation of absorption of water into the plastic housing of the luminaire and later releases it under the right environmental conditions.